A Guide to Digital Advertising in 2019: Responsible Branding, Relatable Campaigns

 For a few years, social media influencers were regarded dimly by much of the advertising establishment.
 Influencers were seen, by some, as a law unto themselves, frequently acting outside of laws and policies that advertisers have to adhere to, such as saying that a sponsored post is a paid partnership.
 They should always do this, but they don’t, regularly.
 Influencers also have gained a reputation, perhaps unfairly, for doing and saying what they want, and for being of limited help in pushing a brand.

-The fact is, though, influencers are here to stay, and it’s worth emphasising that the best influencers do a tremendous job for brands – if they didn’t, they wouldn’t be in such high demand.
+The fact is, though, influencers are here to stay, and it’s worth emphasizing that the best influencers do a tremendous job for brands – if they didn’t, they wouldn’t be in such high demand.
 The trick is to pick your influencers carefully.
-Micro-influencers – that is people with around or slightly more than 3,000 followers, mostly on Instagram, although it can easily translate to other social media too – are key to your advertising strategy.
+Micro-influencers – that is people with around or slightly more than 3,000 followers – are key to your advertising strategy.

 Again, the key reason why this is so is market segmentation.
 Micro-influencers usually have the majority of their followers because of content focused on one or two specific topics.
 It’s better for most niche businesses to match to a micro-influencer with a strong, dedicated following in the area in which the business operates, than one with 500,000 followers, or 5 million YouTube subscribers, for example, whose fans are uninterested in what the brand has to offer them, or who need a little more convincing.
 Influencers who operate in the industry where your brand sits can be exceptionally good at increasing awareness of a company’s values, and taking on an influencer marketing campaign is something well worth doing.

 One result of the fragmentation of traditional markets is that your brand’s customers, unless you’re a hospital or an electricity company or something, are likely to desert your company for another’s products if they perceive any drop in service quality compared to what they have come to expect.